 What Your Facility Needs to Ensure Its Safety

 by Tracie Seed

 Injury.
 Vandalism.
 Theft.
 Drugs.
 Prostitution.
 Aggravated assault.
 Rape.
 And even murder.
 While you may think this is a recap of an episode from NCIS, it is actually a list of things that can, and have, happened at self-storage facilities across the country.
 So how can you keep yourself, your employees and your property safe?
 It’s a matter of proactively utilizing safety equipment, tailoring business policies to your facility’s needs and taking a common-sense approach to thwart, or even prevent, unsafe or criminal activity.

-Video systems installed inside and outside the facility, including parking lots, can help monitor suspicious activity from tenants and the public as well as employees.
-In addition, the video system can record instances of any physical or verbal abuse or harassment towards employees or visitors.
+Video systems installed inside and outside the facility, including parking lots, can help monitor suspicious activity from tenants and the public, as well as employees.
+In addition, a camera system can record instances of any physical or verbal abuse or harassment towards employees or visitors.
 If an angry customer denies yelling at and threatening a manager, you will have undeniable proof of the incident.
 The same is said for an out-of-control manager who treats your customers poorly.

-Stanley Crossman, owner of five facilities with the name The Attic Self Storage in Dallas and surrounding areas, says burglary often happens in broad daylight by employees of companies storing items at his facility.
+Stanley Crossman, owner of The Attic Self Storage in Dallas and surrounding areas, says burglary often happens in broad daylight by employees of companies storing items at his facility.
 “For instance, a guy who worked for a pool company was coming in and stealing things out of his employer’s unit,” he explains.
 “Once the business owner realized he’d been robbed, it was obvious that it was an inside job, since the lock wasn’t broken.”
-Cross- man states that initially his facility was blamed for the theft, but after reviewing video footage, it was clear that the pool company’s employee was the culprit.
+Crossman states that initially his facility was blamed for the theft, but after reviewing video footage, it was clear that the pool company’s employee was the culprit.

 LIGHTING AND ACCESS

 system.
 Not only do owners

 , they also